ARTIST STATEMENT

 It turns out, this art world is not the one I thought it was, because I thought that it was supposed to liberate.
 Liberation is mindset in action: liberation only happens when we rid ourselves from the expectations of the world: that's exactly what I do here, too.

 I must often defend the wall where I paint.
-My being here stirs frustration in some people, like the critic I mention, who by the way at first wanted to come and join me in my space here...which I politely declined.
+My being here stirs frustration in some colleagues in the arts, like the critic I mention, who by the way at first wanted to come and join me in my space here...which I politely declined.

-However, I must highlight that my being here brings joy to most people.
+However, I must highlight that my being here brings joy to most and especially to the public.

 It takes courage to be here.